juangamnik/BonMD/README.md

 # BonMD
-Backend-Service which transforms MD-files to PDF and prints them to a thermal printer with 80mm infinite paper.
+Obsidian Plugin which transforms MD-files to PDF and prints them to a thermal printer with 80mm infinite paper.